apache/yunikorn-k8shim/deployments/admission-controllers/scheduler/README.md

-# Admission Controller to mutate or validate on-the-fly
+# Admission Controller to mutate and validate on-the-fly

 This directory contains resources to create admission controller web-hooks:
 - mutations: inject `schedulerName` and required `labels` to pod's spec/metadata before admitting it.